gluster/glusterdocs/docs/Administrator-Guide/arbiter-volumes-and-quorum.md

 ## Arbiter brick(s) sizing

-Since the arbiter brick does not store file data, its disk usage will be considerably less than the other bricks of the replica.
+Since the arbiter brick does not store file data, its disk usage will be considerably less than for the other bricks of the replica.
 The sizing of the brick will depend on how many files you plan to store in the volume.
 A good estimate will be 4KB times the number of files in the replica.
-Note that the estimate also depends on the inode space alloted by the underlying filesystem for a given disk size.
+Note that the estimate also depends on the inode space allocated by the underlying filesystem for a given disk size.

 The `maxpct` value in XFS for volumes of size 1TB to 50TB is only 5%.
 If you want to store say 300 million files, 4KB x 300M gives us 1.2TB.